Perspiration Stain Removal - Removing Perspiration Stains

 Step 5: Launder in the hottest water the fabric will allow to get out the stain.

-Hint: Make sure the perspiration stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure the spot is gone after washing, but before you place in the dryer or you may set it.
 Repeat if necessary.

 Removing Perspiration Stains From Upholstery